JuliaPluto/HypertextLiteral.jl/README.md

       cast as a string, or provide an `htl_render_attribute` method =#

-Even though booleans are considered numeric in Julia, we treat them as an error to guard against quoted use in boolean HTML attributes.

-    htl"<button checked='$(true)'"
-    #=>
-    ERROR: DomainError with true:
-      Unable to convert Bool to an attribute; either expressly cast as a string, or provide an `htl_render_attribute` method =#

 Dictionaries provided as a `"style" attribute are expanded within a `"style"` attribute Dictionaries w